dfoulks1/jaws/README.md

-# jaws
+# warp
-Jira Automated Web Scripter
+Warwalrux' Automated Rest Parser

-./jaws -j example.yml
+./warp -j example.yml

 example.yml is an ansible-playbook inspired yaml job file.
 Jaws will read and run, in turn, each of the defined tasks.